Swan2605/Build_-_Publish_Blogs/README.md

 This is a Blog Publihsing Frontend
 Welcome Everyone
 You need to download the zip file
-To execute this, host the page using index.html
+You can get the files from the another branch (patch-1) To execute this, host the page using (index.html)
 Hope you like this !!